 Top 20 Things to Do in St Augustine, Florida

-One of the most interesting facts about St Augustine, FL is that it is the oldest continuously occupied city in the continental USA, having being founded by the Spanish explorer and admiral, Pedro Menéndez de Avilés in 1565.
+Certainly one of the most interesting facts about St Augustine, FL is that it is the oldest continuously occupied city in the continental USA, having being founded by the Spanish explorer and admiral, Pedro Menéndez de Avilés in 1565.

 This place has history in abundance, as well as plenty of leisure and tourist attractions, places to eat and drink, and, of course, easy access to glorious sunny beaches.